lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 )
 ```
 \begin{center}
-Finding the active content among the $slots.
+Finding the active content among the slots.
 \end{center}

 Finally, we need to change what is returened.
 Instead of just rendering the tabs, we will render the content as well.
 Here is the completed `render` function: